 Think of integration as your transmission—everything must sync smoothly to maintain momentum.

 Markets evolve.
-So should your technology.
+So should your technology to maintain a competitive advantage.

 A flexible mindset is just as important as flexible infrastructure.